Jurisdictional Elections

 - Some elections have a direct effect on the calculations in the Pillar 2 module, for example JE-10.
 Others, like JE-33, do not impact the calculations but must still be reported to the tax authorities if exercised.

-- You can assess the effect of individual elections by creating one snapshot before activating the checkbox and another snapshot afterwards.
+- You can assess the effect of individual elections by creating one snapshot before activating the election and another snapshot afterwards.

 Election Categories